6/22/17: Fashion, fiction, and buttermilk pound cake at the Galatea Gathering of Local Authors. Happy 20th anniversary, Galatea!

-4/23/17: A Sunday full of happy surprises.
+4/23/17: A Sunday full of surprises.
 Myra Debruhl recommended Byrd in the News & Observer’s “Triangle Reads” column.
 Myra, herself an author and a member of the VIP Book Club at the North Carolina Library for the Blind and Physically Handicapped, listened to the audiobook narrated for Audible by Lauren Fortgang.
 And Women AdvaNCe chose Byrd as its recommended Sunday reading, calling it “a beautifully written story that explores heartache, family secrets, and personal triumph.”

 1/10/17: New podcast — Melissa Clay of the UNC Institute for Arts and Humanities talks to Anna Hayes and me about writing, the South, and the Crook’s Corner Book Prize.